By Japan specialist Laura

 Seasonal spring food in Japan

-The range of cherry-blossom-themed food is almost ridiculous, from blossom-scented mochi (sweet rice balls), taiyaki (filled fish-shaped cakes) to beer brewed from the petals.
+The range of cherry-blossom-themed food is almost ridiculous, from blossom-scented mochi (sweet rice balls), to taiyaki (filled fish-shaped cakes) to beer brewed from the petals.
 Spring’s fresh bamboo shoots and lotus roots supplement bento boxes, which you see being eaten picnic-style in parks everywhere.
 You can pick up these delicate packed lunches, which usually contain sushi, prawn tempura and grilled fish, in local convenience stores.

 Clams are at their best at this time of year, usually served with rice that’s been cooked in their juices and topped with fresh mitsuba (Japanese parsley).
 For a really weighty dish, choose clams steamed in sake.